- Landscape at the Gardner

 Maeder-York Family Fellowship in

-The biennial Maeder-York Family Fellowship in Landscape Studies is awarded to an emerging design talent whose work articulates the potential for landscape as a medium of design in the public realm.
-This initiative is intended to recognize and foster emerging design talent from across the design disciplines whose work embodies the potentials for landscape as a medium of public works.
+The Maeder-York Family Fellowship in Landscape Studies is awarded annually to an emerging design talent whose work articulates the potentials for landscape as a medium of design in the public realm.
+This initiative is intended to recognize and foster emerging designers from across the design disciplines.

-In 2016, The Maeder-York Family Landscape Fellow will be in residence in one of the Renzo Piano-designed apartments at the Museum for three months during the summer.
+The Maeder-York Family Fellow in Landscape Studies will be in residence in one of the Renzo Piano-designed apartments at the Museum for two months during the summer of 2017.

-Landscape architects and designers from a range of allied design professions including architecture, engineering, urban design and planning, as well as the horticultural and garden arts, who can demonstrate a significant engagement with the landscape medium are invited to apply.
+Landscape architects and designers from a range of allied design professions including architecture, engineering, urban design, and planning, as well as the horticultural and garden arts, who can demonstrate a significant engagement with the landscape medium are invited to apply.
+Proposals are invited for a design research project that focuses on landscape as a medium of urbanism in the Boston metropolitan area.

 The Selection Process